stingalleman/awesome-audiovisual/README.md

 ### Audio tools

-- [ARTA](http://www.artalabs.hr/) - A collection of programs for audio measurements and analysis
+- [ARTA](http://www.artalabs.hr/) - A collection of programs for audio measurements and analysis.
 - [REW](https://www.roomeqwizard.com/) - REW is free room acoustics analysis software for measuring and analysing room and loudspeaker responses.
 Free SMAART alternative.

 ## Video